Townsville 2020 (Part 4)

 Carlia jarnoldae

 Darkness came on the back of several large and lightning filled storm clouds as we poked around the limestone.
 Inland Ring-tailed Geckos (Cyrtodactylus mcdonaldi) proved a little difficult to source after repeatedly ducking into crevices but one was eventually nabbed for photos, along with a randomly nocturnally active Outcrop Rock-skink (Liburnascincus mundivensis).
 Fleeing from the rain, we were off in Ernie back towards Petford and hoping for snakes on the way to our next gecko.
 We were not disappointed, with a decent sized Black-headed Python (Aspidites melanocephalus) crossing the road before we’d even left the edge of Chillagoe.
 She was quickly followed by a Burton’s Legless Lizard (Lialis burtonis) and a Carpentaria Snake (Cryptophis boschmai).
 Turning south at Petford, it wasn’t long before we had our third snake, a beautiful, mid-sized Mulga (Pseudechis australis), an uncommon find for the area.
 Snakes couldn’t continue forever though and we soon arrived at our chosen spinifex.
 A drizzle began as we started to spotlight around and for over an hour we looked without luck.
-We did find the occasional gecko in the forms of a Northern Spotted Velvet Gecko (Oedura coggeri), a Chevert’s Gecko (Nactus cheverti), a Zigzag Velvet Gecko (Amalosia rhombifer) and an Einasleigh Rock Dtella (Gehyra einasleighensis) but our target remained elusive.
+We did find the occasional gecko in the forms of a Northern Spotted Velvet Gecko (Oedura coggeri), a Chevert’s Gecko (Nactus cheverti), a Zigzag Velvet Gecko (Amalosia queenslandia) and an Einasleigh Rock Dtella (Gehyra einasleighensis) but our target remained elusive.
 I was losing hope as I climbed further up the ridge, slowly becoming sodden with the ongoing sprinkle when I spotted the smallest of eyeshines buried deep in a tussock 20 metres off.
 We had one, and just in the nick of time as it started to pour rain minutes later.
 Fleeing the tiny dirt tracks and fast swelling creeks we sought the safety of the tablelands once more, rolling out or respective camping gear in a random park in Dimbulah.
-It was still pouring and just after 1 AM as I fell asleep to the buzzing of mosquitoes.
+It was still pouring and just after 1 am as I fell asleep to the buzzing of mosquitoes.

 Cyrtodactylus mcdonaldi